 Why We’re Mentioning it: Because the card takes account holders feelings into consideration.
 (Seriously, you’ll be invited to vote on product changes and share your ideas in the Barclaycard Ring community.)
-Oh, and it carries a 13.99% Variable APR on purchases, balance transfers and cash advances This card doesn’t have an annual fee and has one of the lowest APRs on the market.
+Oh, and it carries a APR on purchases, balance transfers and cash advances This card doesn’t have an annual fee and has one of the lowest APRs on the market.

 You can find more of Credit.com’s picks for the best low-interest credit cards.

 At publishing time, the Barclaycard Ring Mastercard and USAA Rate Advantage Visa Platinum credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.